-The following checks should be performed during quality control on all GIS data layers.
+The following checks should be performed during quality control on all GIS data layers by the WI GIS Data Management tool:

-- Field format validation (Critical): Check to identify where fields are not formatted to meet the Wisconsin NG9-1-1 GIS Data Standard. - Unique Identifier (Critical): Check to identify duplicate unique identifiers within individual or all source feature classes. - Missing mandatory field values (Critical): Check to identify where mandatory field attribution, as defined in the Wisconsin NG9-1-1 GIS Data Standard, is missing. - Field values outside of domain: Check to identify where field values are outside of the acceptable domain values as defined by the Wisconsin NG9-1-1 GIS Data Standard.
+- Field format validation (Critical): Check to identify where fields are not formatted to meet the Wisconsin NG9-1-1 GIS Data Standard. - Unique Identifier (Critical): Check to identify duplicate unique identifiers within individual or all source feature classes. - Missing mandatory field values (Critical): Check to identify where mandatory field attribution, as defined in the Wisconsin NG9-1-1 GIS Data Standard, is missing. - Field values outside of domain (Critical): Check to identify where field values are outside of the acceptable domain values as defined by the Wisconsin NG9-1-1 GIS Data Standard.